pbodo11/scraper01/README.md

-# craigslist-scraper-cars-v2
+# craigslist-scraper
-v2... get GCP and GitHub Actions!
+Let's see how good the GCP instructions are!